 - Return protection

 Lastly, scammers may approach you selling “credit card loss protection.”
-They will claim that it protects you from fraud or say that your information has already been compromised.
-And they’ll try to convince you to give them your credit card number, perhaps even by pretending to be your credit card company or insurance provider.
+They will claim that it protects you from fraud or say that your information has already been compromised, and they’ll try to convince you to give them your credit card number.
 Don’t fall for it.
 Reputable financial companies won’t call you unsolicited, and you’re already plenty protected by your credit card company, anyway.

 Best Types of Credit Card Protection

 You’ll always get credit card protection for fraudulent purchases.
 Federal law ensures it.
 Legally, you cannot be held responsible for more than $50 in unauthorized charges.
 And all major credit cards extend that to $0 liability.
 Many credit cards also go above and beyond to protect you against other things.
 You can check out an overview of the most common types of credit card protection below.

 - Fraud protection: The major credit card networks (Visa, Mastercard, American Express and Discover) give cardholders a $0 fraud liability guarantee.
 That’s backed up by federal law, which limits liability for unauthorized charges to $50 (or $0 if your card is stolen and you report it before any charges are made).

 - Purchase protection: If you buy something with your credit card and it breaks or is stolen, your issuer may repair, refund or replace it.
 Typically, this must happen within 90-120 days of the purchase date.
 Not all items are eligible.

 - Price protection: We’ve all seen something go on sale right after we buy it.
 Credit cards with price protection will reimburse you for the difference between the price you paid for an item and a sale price you find within 60-90 days.
 About half of the major credit card issuers offer this benefit.